kachick/ruby-ulid/README.md

 `ULID#next` and `ULID#succ` returns next(successor) ULID.
 Especially `ULID#succ` makes it possible `Range[ULID]#each`.

 NOTE: However basically `Range[ULID]#each` should not be used.
-Iincrementing 128 bits IDs are not reasonable operation in most cases.
+Incrementing 128 bits IDs are not reasonable operation in most cases.

 ```ruby
 ULID.parse('01BX5ZZKBKZZZZZZZZZZZZZZZY').next.to_s #=> "01BX5ZZKBKZZZZZZZZZZZZZZZZ"